 The GES run summer student placement schemes is aimed at economics students who are seriously considering a career in the Government Economic Service (GES) after graduation.
 The placements generally last between 6 and 12 weeks and take place over the summer period.

 However, please note that the scheme will close before the estimated closing date when a sufficient number of applications have been received, and this will be notified on the GES website.
-We will not accept applications submitted before 09.00 on 13 February.
+We will not accept applications submitted before 09.00 on 11th February.
 It is therefore in your interest to submit your application as soon as possible after the opeing date.
-This year, we do not require tutor references at the application stage, and will ask for these if you are invited to interview.

 How to apply

 Candidates are asked to list their departmental preferences on the application form.
 Those who are successful at the sift stage are advised that they will not always receive their highest preference of department.
 Occasionally, a department might withdraw from the scheme before placements are offered.
 In such cases, candidates allocated that department will be placed in a reserve pool.